Robbie-Cook/gatsby-sites/packages/blog/_posts/small-town.md

 The benefits are as much physicological as material, as our bigger cities house much more diversity and a different mentality of thinking.
 From the boutique boujee city of Wellington; to our simultaneously third-world and first-world city, Auckland.
 Compared to the religious backwater hicksville of Balclutha (sorry not sorry), any big city will do you good (even Christchurch, as much as I hate it).

 For me though, now, Dunedin is a nice place to live, with cheap housing, great nature, and nice people.
-It's like a beautiful communist state -- so many axes got thrown throw the right-wing candidate's face that the window of his office that he's got 10 cameras outside it.
+It's like a beautiful communist state -- so many axes got thrown through the right-wing candidate's big plastered face on the window of his office that he's got 10 cameras outside it.

 Best,